San Anton Palace: History

+On 17 October 2018 a 50 m stretch of a historic wall forming part of the palace collapsed.
+There were no injuries.
+Emergency work was undertaken to conserve the remaining part of the wall, which had been restored a few months before.

 Architecture

 San Anton Palace is a two-storey building, with a high square tower which has panoramic views of the surrounding area.

 Chapels

 San Anton Palace contains two chapels, one dedicated to Our Lady of Pilar and another dedicated to St. Anthony.
 The Chapel of Our Lady of Pilar was built by Grand Master António Manoel de Vilhena in the 18th century.
 It consists of a barrel-vaulted nave, with ribs dividing the ceiling into six bays.
 The vault is decorated with the coats of arms of de Vilhena, and subsequent Grand Masters Manuel Pinto da Fonseca and Emmanuel de Rohan-Polduc.
 The altar is set within a chancel separated from the nave by pilasters.

 The Chapel of St. Anthony, which is also known as the Russian Chapel, was built in the 19th century as a Protestant chapel.
 It was later converted to a Russian Orthodox chapel to accommodate Grand Duchess Maria Alexandrovna of Russia, the wife of Alfred, Duke of Saxe-Coburg and Gotha.
 It is larger than the Chapel of Our Lady of Pilar.
 The chapel's denomination is now Roman Catholic, and it was restored in 2013.